jorisvddonk/who-stole-my-arms/README.md

 ## Features

-- **LLM Integration**: Connects to Koboldcpp for text generation with streaming support
+- **LLM Integration**: Connects to Koboldcpp, OpenRouter, or Ollama for text generation with streaming support
 - **Chat Interface**: Real-time conversation with the AI game master
 - **Session Management**: Isolated game sessions with persistent chat history
 - **Extensible Architecture**: Plugin system for tools (popup dialogs) and widgets (dock grid)